 The antenna is fed by low loss coax into a 9:1 UnUn.
 One terminal of the UnUn is connected to a good ground and the other to the antenna wire.
 The UnUn is located away from the house.
 Low loss coax is used due to the distance between the radio and the UnUn.

-For this antenna to present a good match to your radio an ATU will be required.
-I used an Auto-ATU, however because this is an mono band design a simple manual tuner may be better.
-I found that my ATU was easily able to present a 1:1 match to my radio.
+For this type of antenna, an ATU will be required.
+I used an Auto-ATU, however, because this is a mono band design a simple manual tuner may be better.
+I found that my ATU was able to find a 1:1 match easily.

 The UnUn is fixed to a pole at the furthest point from the house.
 The antenna wire is connected to the UnUn along with the earth connection and feeder coax.

-With the use of an ATU a 1:1 match was easily achieved.
+With the use of an ATU (antenna matching unit) a 1:1 match was easily achieved.
 The 80 metre performance was great, far better than trying to tune up a 40 dipole to work on 80.
-Also this antenna is quite, very quiet.
+Also, this antenna is quite, very quiet.
 This is probably due to the antenna being fed away from the house.
 Good news!

-Overall I am very happy with this antenna.
-The antenna works well on 80 metres and fits into my back garden, this would not have been possible with a dipole design.
+Overall I was very happy with this antenna.
+The antenna worked well on 80 metres and just fitted into my back garden, this would not have been possible with a dipole design.